TheodoreBranlex/HollowKnight.Lightbringer/README.md

 ## Feature List

 + Changes your character from melee to ranged
++ Nail damage drastically decreased
 + SOUL regenerates passively instead of from hitting enemies
-+ Nail damage drastically decreased, ranged attacks deal 3+3*upgrades
-+ Adds several new charms that augment your ranged abilities and more
-+ Start out with only 4 HP and 1 extra charm notch!
++ Start out with 4 HP and 4 charm notches
-+ Secrets!
++ New powerful charms that augment your ranged abilities
-+ Empress Muzznik!
++ And more...

 ## Installation Instructions